GabiTulba/TJCTF2018-Write-ups/Bad Cipher/Bad Cipher.md

 <br>

-For the other lenghts I wrote a script that will give us a partially decrypted flag for each length:
+For the other lenghts I wrote a script that will give us a partially decrypted flag for each length: <br>

 ```python
 message = open('flag.enc').read().strip('\n')